The New Generation Planetary Population Synthesis (NGPPS). II. Planetary population of solar-like stars and overview of statistical results: Mass-distance diagrams and formation tracks

-Here is a key difference between the single-embryo population and the ones with multiple embryos: the former effect, that is, a reduction of the accretion of solids cannot happen when a single embryo is present.
-This is because once the planet begins to migrate, it always finds new material to accrete from as it migrates into regions that contain the full untouched planetesimals surface density, and will most likely end close to the inner edge of the disc.
+With a single embryo per system, there can be no reduction of the accretion rate of solids once the planet starts to migrate.
+This is because the planet will always find new material to accrete from as it enters regions full of pristine planetesimals.
+It will most likely end only when the planet comes to the inner edge of the disc.
 The thermal support of the envelope because of strong continuous planetesimal accretion is sufficient to prevent runaway gas accretion except for the most massive cores.
 Hence, giant planets in that population always have a massive core, because it is the only way for them to undergo runaway gas accretion quickly.
 This effect also requires that a large amount of solids is present where the planet forms, so that it can accrete a very massive core without migrating too much.

 On the other hand, when multiple embryos are present, the competition for solids provides a different pathway for giant planets to form.
 In this scenario, the initial part of the accretion of the core, until planets start to migrate, remains similar as in the single-embryo case.
 However, once the core experiences inward type~I migration, it will enter at some point a region where another embryo has grown and depleted the planetesimals.
 This will deprive the first core of material to accrete from and cause a sudden decrease in the accretion rate of solids.
 As consequence, there will be a drop in the luminosity released by the accretion of solids, which opens the pathway to trigger runaway gas accretion at lower masses.